SABS-R3/module01_se_day2/_episodes/13-visualisation-matplotlib.md

 > {: .language-python}
 >
 > Again, note that you only have to execute this function once per notebook.
+>
+> Lines beginning with a single percent are not python code: they control how the notebook deals with python code.
+Lines beginning with two percents are "cell magics", that tell Jupyter notebook how to interpret the particular cell.
 {: .callout}